-- Slow down and shift your focus before you respond to your partner, especially in times of excitement or distress.
+- Slow down and shift your focus before you respond to you partner, especially in times of excitement or distress.

-- Remember to validate your partner’s feelings and show you understand.
+- Remember to validate you partner’s feelings and show you understand.

-- Train for relationship optimization by practicing behaviors such as effective expression, accountability, and respect.
+- Train to optimize your relationship by practicing behaviors such as effective expression, accountability, and respect.

 - Maintain openness through effective listening, hearing, and other basic communication skills.

 Want to learn more about avoiding attachment injuries?
 Check out our strategies to avoid “argument traps.”